subc/japan_holiday/README.rst

-japan_holiday:holiday in japan from Google Calendar
+holiday in japan from Google Calendar
 ====================================================

 Features